Dark-Yami/CommandLineCalendar/README.md

 # CommandLineCalendar

-  Overview & Purpose of Project
+ Project description
-This project is a command-line-based calendar application, built in C#, Python, and JavaScript, that allows users to manage events in a local, offline environment.
-Users can view a monthly calendar, add events to specific dates, set reminders for upcoming events, and save all data in a local file, which makes it a lightweight and accessible tool for basic personal scheduling needs.
-The purpose of this project is to provide a simple yet functional calendar system that operates in the command line, eligible for learning file management, date handling, and basic UI in each language.
-It offers practical experience in building interactive CLI applications, working with local storage, and handling reminders for event-based applications.
+This project is a command-line-based calendar application, built in three different programming laguages C#, Python, and JavaScript.
+Using the calendar it is possible to see the dates, add events to certain dates, reminders, which is excellent for personal scheduling needs.
+It will save such data in local storage which makes it usable in offline environment.

   Project Goals
 1. Event Management: Provide a way for users to add, view, edit, and delete events associated with specific dates.